Code of Student Conduct

-3. An error that significantly prejudiced the rights of the defendant.
+- An error that significantly prejudiced the rights of the student.

-4. Significant new information discovered after the hearing and presented within 30 days.
+- Significant new information discovered after the Conduct Meeting.

-c.
-Time.
-For appeals of interim suspension, suspension, or expulsion, the DOS will notify the appropriate Hearing Committee Chair of the written appeal request.
-The Committee Chair will schedule a hearing no later than ten (10) business days after the appeal request, unless there are extenuating circumstances (such circumstances are to be shared with the student.)
+d.
+Hearing referral.
+Where the Director recommends interim suspension, suspension, or expulsion, the DOS convenes a Hearing Committee to determine whether there has been a Code violation and whether the recommended sanction is appropriate.
+The Committee Chair will notify the student of a hearing date no later than ten (10) business days after the appeal request unless there are extenuating circumstances (such circumstances are to be shared with the student.)
 If disciplinary action is involved prior to appeal, the student may request a more expedient hearing.

 Notice.
-Upon initiation of the hearing process, as described in Sections 5, the appropriate Committee will provide written notice to all parties:
+Upon initiation of the hearing process, as described in Section 6, the Disciplinary Hearing Committee will provide written notice to all parties.
+The Notice will include:

 2. Summary of Allegations: Notice shall include a short and plain statement of the University policies alleged to have been violated, the factual background of the matter, and the basis for the Committee hearing (i.e. student appeal of interim suspension, suspension, or expulsion hearing).

-b.
 Disclosures.
-At least two (2) business days before the hearing, all parties shall make the following disclosures to the Committee, in writing.
-The Chair of the Committee will provide copies of the disclosures to all parties within a reasonable time.
+At least five (5) business days before the hearing, all parties shall make the following disclosures to the Committee, in writing.
+The Chair of the Committee will provide copies of the disclosures to all parties prior to the hearing.
 All parties will receive notice at the same time.